maskho/in10s/README.md

 ## Contribution

-Contributions to this project are welcome!
-Help us make in10s the go-to platform for joyful, interactive learning.
+We welcome contributions to this project!
+Join us in making in10s the leading platform for engaging, interactive learning.

+Feel free to reach out at in10s.id@proton.me to discuss further.